Eastshade

 Eastshade is a 2019 adventure photography game developed and published by Eastshade Studios as a sequel to 2017's Leaving Lyndow.
 Set in an open world populated by anthropomorphic animals and played from a first person perspective, Eastshade follows a painter who traverses across the island realm of Eastshade in order to complete paintings of four distinct locations to fulfill the last wishes of the character's mother.
 It was initially released for Windows on February 13, 2019, while console ports for the PlayStation 4 and Xbox One were released on October 21, 2019.
 Eastshade received a generally positive reception from critics.

 Gameplay

-Eastshade has no combat mechanics, as its gameplay involve completing quests given by various non-player characters and fulfilling various objectives.
+Eastshade has no combat mechanics.
+Its gameplay involves completing quests given by various non-player characters and fulfilling various objectives.
 In most instances, quests in Eastshade involve doing good deeds, helping people see the error of their ways, and bringing communities together through the player character's artistry.
 The compositional mechanics for the player's paintings resemble the framing involved in taking a picture rather than painting one.